xela-zone/expo/content/booth/SHE-Sphero.md

 embeds:
 ---

-Either Sphero-bots in the classroom, or digital citizenship.
+Sphero-bots in the classroom.
 Video will be available soon!